 “Viper Vantage” will allow the operator to be environmentally compliant, reduce revenue loss, and maintain safety standards.

-The Viper Vantage OGI offers the best enterprise solution for gas leak detection.
+The Viper Vantage OGI System offers the best enterprise solution for gas leak detection.
 Visualize and pinpoint gas leaks without the need to shut down the operation.

 The operator can inspect quickly and with ease by using a trusted and familiar UAV system.
 The Viper Vantage Solution combines the top of the line flight performance and simple setup with the highly sensitive leak detection capability of the FLIR G300a OGI camera and integrated ViperView control.

-System includes UAV, Camera, Software and Hardware
+The system includes UAV, Camera, Software, and Hardware

 - Top of the line Commercial Unmanned Aerial System Platform (UAV/Drone)